eliasdorneles/coursera-03get_data-project/README.md

 # Coursera - Getting and Cleaning Data Course Project

-This repository contains my take on the course project.
+This repository contains my solution for the course project.

 This project needs data from the following dataset:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-All the scripts assume that this file was downloaded and extracted into the current directory, with the name `UCI HAR Dataset/`.
+The script `run_analysis.R` assume the file above was downloaded and extracted into the project directory, with the name `UCI HAR Dataset/`.

+## Description of data cleanup

+As we are interested only in the features related to mean and standard deviation, the script filter the data to get only the columns that features `"mean"` or `"std"` in its name.

+Also, we replace the activity number code for the respective name, loading it as a factor in the R dataframe.

+Later on, we group all this data by subject and activity, getting the average for all filtered columns in each group.

 ## Project description: